Glasgow: Tenement House, St. Mungo Museum, Cathedral, Necropolis, Tennent’s Brewery

 Tenement House

 As I learned when visiting Gladstone’s Land in Edinburgh, “tenement” doesn’t mean “slum” in Scotland as it tends to connote in North America.
-It’s basically just an apartment building.
-This particular tenement in Glasgow is in what looks like a nice, middle class area.
+It’s just an apartment building.
+This particular tenement in Glasgow is in what looks like a nice, middle-class area.

 What makes this tenement special is that Miss Agnes Toward, who died in 1975, lived there.
 Miss Toward (she never married and she lived most of her days before “Ms.” came into common use) was not a particularly notable person.

-Her tenement flat is worthy of study and of tourist visits because she made almost no changes to it or its everyday contents during the last few decades she had the apartment.
-It’s frozen in the 1930s.
+Her tenement flat is worthy of study and tourist visits because she made almost no changes to it or its everyday contents during the last few decades she had the apartment.
+It was frozen in the 1930s.

 TARDIS Spotting